 Remember that Walden’s Title IV Code is 025042.

-Prepare to help global south or developing regions build modern, sustainable communities with a specialization in Global Leadership.
+Prepare to help developing regions build modern, sustainable communities with a specialization in Global Leadership.
 Coursework explores the intricate relationships among strategic planning, management, and leadership from an international perspective.
 Review effective sustainability frameworks and models and gain strategies for building capacity for community change.
 You also will study the nature and methods of driving profound change in modern public organizations and gain tools for making effective and timely leadership decisions in complex and uncertain conditions.

 This sequence represents the minimum time to completion.
 Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.